JuliaControl/ControlSystems.jl/docs/src/examples/zoh.md

 ```
 we can simulate the response to a continuous-time input disturbance that contains frequencies higher than the Nyquist frequency of the discrete-time system, we do this below.
 We also try doing this with the discretized plant, which yields a very poor result
 ```@example zoh
-PS = feedback(P, Cc)  # Use the continuous-time plant and continuous translation of the controller PSd = feedback(Pd, C) # Use the discretized plant and discrete controller ω = 5.53 # Frequency of input disturbance (rad/s) (Nyquist frequency is π rad/s) disturbance(x, t) = sin(ω*t) # Continuous input disturbance
+PS = feedback(P, Z*Cc)  # Use the continuous-time plant and continuous translation of the controller + ZoH operator PSd = feedback(Pd, C) # Use the discretized plant and discrete controller ω = 5.53 # Frequency of input disturbance (rad/s) (Nyquist frequency is π rad/s) disturbance(x, t) = sin(ω*t) # Continuous input disturbance